SarahHenze/QPuB/README.md

 ## Getting started

-The following instructions will help you to download QPuB and execute the same to estimate the conversion factors for your peptide products
+The following instructions will help you to download QPuB and execute the same to estimate the conversion factors for your peptide products.

 ### Prerequisites